 Lipomas can also be deeply sited both within muscles or underneath muscles.
 In certain locations or for large lipomas it is necessary for surgery to be performed under general or regional anaesthetic (such as spinal anaesthesia).
 Sometimes lipomas can grow to massive sizes e.g. the size of a watermelon.
 Mr Morritt has considerable experience in removing all lipomas and regularly undertakes surgery to remove lipomas from complex areas such as those located near major blood vessels or nerves.

 Case 1.
 Photos showing appearances before and 6 weeks after removal of a large lipoma (fat lump) in the subcutaneous tissues of this lady’s tummy.
 Lumps like this grow slowly and stretch the skin so when they are removed it is often necessary to remove the excess skin.
 This lady had the lump removed under general anaesthetic (she was asleep for the procedure) because it was large and deeply located.
+Thanks to my patient for giving her permission to show these images.

 Atypical lipomatous tumour (ALT)